sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

-1. Configure the setting for an app which uses GDI.
+1. Configure the setting for an app which has GDI DPI scaling enabled via MDM or any other supported mechanisms.
 2. Run the app and observe blurry text.

 <a href="" id="display-turnongdidpiscalingforapps"></a>**Display/TurnOnGdiDPIScalingForApps**